-NSW Department of Planning and Environment.
+NSW Department of Climate Change, Energy, the Environment and Water.

 A journal entry is placed in the comparative (prior) year to ensure correct opening balances are achieved in the reporting year.

 The adjusting entries applicable for the reporting period are provided below (Table 40)